Youngin9210/horiSEOn/README.md

 ## Description

-This was a homework assignment covering the semantics and accessibility of a webpage.
+This was a homework assignment covering that really helped me understand the semantics and accessibility of a webpage.

 ## Changes made to improve accessibility: